 Definition: Mandibular fractures can occur singularly or as two fractures creating three segments of the mandible (this is referred to as a segmental fracture).
-For a reminder on the 4 radiographic features of fractures take a look at the trauma to teeth and jaws page.
+For a refresher on the 4 radiographic features of fractures take a look at the trauma to teeth and jaws page.

 Radiographic Features: